College of Letters & Science

 The School of Music offers four principal degree options for the music major.
 All require a performance audition for admission.

-Bachelor of Music-Performance, with concentration in Brass, Composition, Guitar, Harp, Organ, Percussion, Piano, Strings, Voice, or Woodwinds.
+Bachelor of Music–Performance, with concentration in Brass, Composition, Guitar, Harp, Jazz Studies, Organ, Percussion, Piano, Strings, Voice, or Woodwinds.

-Bachelor of Music-Music Education, with certification in General Music (Early Childhood through Adolescence), Instrumental Music (Early Childhood through Adolescence), or Choral and General Music (Early Childhood through Adolescence).
+Bachelor of Music–Music Education, with certification in General and Instrumental Music (Early Childhood through Adolescence), or General and Vocal Music (Early Childhood through Adolescence).

 Bachelor of Arts or Bachelor of Science with a music major: options in performance, history, theory, or an individualized music curriculum.
-The individualized music curriculum can be designed with an emphasis in composition.
+The individualized music curriculum can be designed with an emphasis in composition or jazz studies.
+The history and theory options are under review and may be changed.
+During this time, the School of Music is not admitting new students to these options.

 - Review the information available on the School of Music website.
 Any questions may be directed to the School of Music Undergraduate Admissions Office.